About Stripe, Inc.

 Stripe Inc. offers a cloud-based payment platform that connects businesses with credit card and banking systems to receive payments in a flash.
-The company's technology enables vendors to accept credit card payments with reduced software setup and it enables in-person point-of-sale transactions and mobile payments.
-The privately held company handles tens of billions of online transactions a year, charging a fee on each one.
+The company's technology enables vendors to accept credit card payments with reduced software setup as well as in-person point-of-sale transactions and mobile payments.
+The privately held company handles hundreds of billions of online transactions a year, charging a fee on each one.
 It has branched out to offer a variety of other financial services, including fraud detection, recording keeping, and a credit card.
-Stripe’s customers include online companies such as Lyft, Facebook, Zillow, and Kickstarter, as well as Amazon, Microsoft, Saks, Target, and Fender.
-Brothers Patrick and John Collison started the San Francisco-based company, which released its first product in 2011.
+Stripe's customers include online companies such as Lyft, Facebook, Zillow, and Kickstarter, as well as Amazon, Microsoft, Saks, Target, and Fender.

 The foundation of Stripe's business is its payments platform, which handles money transfers and billing.
 A product called Connect provides elements that support a range of business models that include on-demand, ecommerce, crowdfunding, and travel and events.
 Companies like ride-sharing company Lyft can make deposits directly into its drivers' accounts through their debit cards.
 Stripe charges a 2.9% fee on credit card payments in exchange for its services; the fee can be lower for customers with higher volumes.